microsoft/emerging-opportunities/Hackathons/learnings/registration/EventGridBestPractices.md

 ## Options Options Options

 ### App Service
 One of the quickest way to modernize your software is using App Service.
 VM is of course another route but going back to our reasoning we want to make sure things are small and manageable.
 This way you allow Azure to handle all the networking and security for you.
 Here are some great ways to secure your App Services!
-[App Service Private Endpoint](https://docs.microsoft.com/en-us/azure/app-service/networking/private-endpoint), (App Service Access Restriction)[https://docs.microsoft.com/en-us/azure/app-service/app-service-ip-restrictions], [App Service Environment](https://docs.microsoft.com/en-us/azure/app-service/environment/intro)
+[App Service Private Endpoint](https://docs.microsoft.com/en-us/azure/app-service/networking/private-endpoint), [App Service Access Restriction](https://docs.microsoft.com/en-us/azure/app-service/app-service-ip-restrictions), [App Service Environment](https://docs.microsoft.com/en-us/azure/app-service/environment/intro)

 You can either host all your messy application in the App Service, OR you can refactor like mentioned above and put them into separate App Services and this gets into the territory of [Microservices](https://www.martinfowler.com/microservices/).